About the Journal

 According the web information (Peter Suber) Open-access (OA) literature is digital, online, free of charge, and free of most copyright and licensing restrictions.
 What makes it possible is the internet and the consent of the author or copyright-holder.
 The Journal of the Professional Association for Cactus Development’ philosophy is that all investigation and scientific studies are for the benefit of human race.
 For this reason, the Journal of the Professional Association for Cactus Development provides online free and open access to all its scientific publications.
 The Editorial Board and the Professional Association for Cactus Development affirm that research is the product of an investment by society and consequently its products should be returned to all people without frontiers or discrimination, assisting society universally and in a transparent approach

-There are no publication charges.
-The Journal of the Professional Association for Cactus Development has never been applied publication charges.
-This policy has been maintained from the beginning when the Professional Association was created and until date.
+The Journal of the Professional Association for Cactus Development had never applied publication charges.
+This policy had been maintained from the beginning (1996) when the Professional Association for Cactus Development was created until 2021.

 The Journal of the Professional Association for Cactus Development offer an Open Access System that provides free and immediate online access to the scholarly literature for anyone in the world to distribute, reuse, and read.
-The Journal of the Professional Association for Cactus Development, as an Open Access publisher, could offsets all the costs associated with our high-quality publishing service through the voluntary fee of all published papers in JPACD.
-This voluntary fee can be from funders, institutions, or the same authors of the papers.
+The Journal of the Professional Association for Cactus Development, as an Open Access publisher, could offsets all the costs associated with our high-quality publishing service through the Article Processing Charge (APC) of all published papers in JPACD.
+This APC fee can be from funders, institutions, or the same authors of the papers.

 Peer Review Process